 While it is difficult to start planning viewing homes just yet physically, you can view online and even make an offer, subject to confirmation via a physical viewing when flights restart.
 The legal processes are continuing much as usual too, with the use of online legal processes where necessary.

-In recent days, the UK has announced that those travelling abroad to buy property are exempt from the current overseas travel ban.
+Back in April, the UK announced that those travelling abroad to buy property are exempt from the current overseas travel ban.
 Moreover, there is also the “reasonable excuse” of preparing an overseas property you already own for rental.